ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

                class = BasicTests
                folder = BasicMaths

 The tests are organized in a hierarchy.
-For each node of thee hierarchy, a C++ class is specified.
+For each node of the hierarchy, a C++ class is specified.
 The script processTest.py is generating C++ codee for the group.
 For the test suite, the script is generating a partial implementation since a test suite is containing tests and you need to add the test themselves.